 Cost: it is a cost-effective option than a virtual scribe, but it comes with limited functionality.

-Recommendations: this option is a good option for doctors or physicians who do not have extensive clerical workload and looking for a cost-effective virtual medical scribe solution.
+Recommendations: this option is a good option for doctors or physicians who do not have extensive clerical workload and looking for a cost-effective medical virtual assistant solution.

 - Do it yourself